 Household wealth by quintile

-Accumulated earnings are best represented by net wealth, and this is where the changing economic landscape is even more dramatically presented.
-While the average Australian household has net wealth of $809,900, the highest quintile household on average has a net wealth more than three times this ($2,514,400) while the lowest quintile household wealth is just a fraction of this (4% of the average wealth, or $35,500).
-The lowest 20% of Australian households own less than 1% (0.9%) of the national private wealth while the highest 20% own 62% of the national private wealth.
+Accumulated earnings are best represented by net wealth, and this is where the changing economic landscape of Australia is presented even more dramatically.
+While the average Australian household has a net wealth of $929,400, households in the highest quintile have an average net wealth more than three times this ($2,906,400).
+Households in the lowest quintile, however, are worth just a fraction of the average (4% of the average wealth, or $36,500).
+The lowest 20% own just 1% of the national private wealth while the highest 20% own 62% of the national private wealth.

-The wealth of the highest quintile households on average is 71 times that of the lowest quintile households.
-While the average Australian household has seen wealth increase by 6% in the last 2 years (an increase of $45,400), the highest fifth of households have averaged increases of 8% (an increase of $189,500).
-Only upon reaching the fourth of five quintiles does the average household net wealth ($830,600) exceed the average house price ($720,000), while the highest quintile households on average have a net worth exceeding 3 average Australian homes.
+The wealth of the highest quintile households, on average, is 80 times that of the lowest quintile households.
+While the average Australian household has seen wealth increase by 15% in the last 2 years (from $809,900 to $929,400), the highest fifth of households have experienced an average increase of 16% (an increase of $392,000).
+Only those in the fourth and fifth quintiles have a net household wealth ($949,800 and $2,906,400 respectively) that exceeds the average house price ($694,000), while the highest quintile households on average have a net worth exceeding 4 average Australian homes.